 I ensure measures for limiting access to the information are in place.
 For instance, I keep my office computer locked when I am away.
 Besides, I make sure that I understand policies regarding such information.
 I also ensure that my employees understand them and adhere to the provided guidelines.

-These questions and answers provide insights about what to expect in a customer service management interview.
+These questions and answers provide insights into what to expect in a customer service management interview.
 Using them will help you to adequately prepare for your next interview.
 Employers can rely on them to get the perfect candidate for the job.